usbtemp/utmp-cli/README.md

-# usbtemp-cli
+# utmp-cli (usbtemp-cli)
-Read temperature from [usbtemp.com USB thermometer](https://usbtemp.com/) and DS9097E compatible 1-wire adapter with one DS18B20 digital probe attached.
+Read temperature from [usbtemp.com USB thermometer](https://usbtemp.com/) and DS9097E compatible 1-wire adapter with one DS18B20 digital probe attached through command line interface.

 ### How to run it
 1. Clone (or download) this repository (and extract files)